 Tara has a degree in Animal Science from The Ohio State University.
 She took the first AZA course: Managing Animal Enrichment and Training Programs.
 Tara has completed course work at National K-9, Karen Pryor Academy's Puppy Start Right for Instructors and TAGteach Primary Level.
 She keeps up with the latest in training and enrichment methods by attending (and presenting at) conferences, workshops and course work with leading professionals such as Ken Ramirez, Dr. Susan Friedman, Dr. Robin Foster and Val Hare.

-Tara Gifford was interviewed for the International Animal Behavior Consultants Journal by Patience Fisher.
+Tara Gifford was interviewed for the International Association of Animal Behavior Consultants Journal by Patience Fisher.
 Read the article here.

 An engaging presentation on equine enrichment which includes information about the benefits of providing a stimulating environment for your horse.
 Learn ways to increase forage time and strategies to encourage natural behaviors for all horses, including those on medical rest.
 Learn about the 5 categories of enrichment and view numerous examples of each.
 Learn how to provide enrichment for specific behavioral goals and monitor for safety.